Theoretical Properties of Entropy in a Strong Coupling Region: Non-Relativistic Fermion Theory

-We consider a non-relativistic fermion theory with four fermion interaction and spin imbalance on four dimensional lattice to compute the entropy from effective potential exactly when we take infinitely fermion mass limit.
-Then we find entropy vanishes in an infinitely strong coupling limit, consistent with the strong coupling expansion in the lattice Yang-Mills gauge theory.
+We consider a non-relativistic fermion theory with a four fermion interaction and spin imbalance on a four dimensional lattice to compute the thermal entropy from the effective potential exactly when we take an infinitely fermion mass limit.
+The result provides that the thermal entropy vanishes at an infinite strong coupling limit, consistent with the result of the strong coupling expansion of the lattice U($N$) Yang-Mills gauge theory \cite{Ma:2015xes}.